AWS CloudWatch Metrics

 Telegraf Input Plugin: AWS CloudWatch

 AWS CloudWatch is Amazon’s own built-in infrastructure monitoring tool that allows you to monitor AWS cloud resources and the applications you run on AWS.
-You can collect AWS CloudWatch metrics and graph statistics with this Telegraf plugin and store them in your InfluxDB instance.
+InfluxData has a Telegraf plugin that helps you collect your AWS CloudWatch metrics so you can store and graph them in with the rest of the metrics that you gather from your entire infrastructure.
 This plugin uses a credential chain for Authentication with the CloudWatch API endpoint.

 Telegraf Output Plugin: AWS CloudWatch